 Once you have bought your pup, it is your responsibility to make sure that the vaccination schedule recommended by your veterinarian is kept 'on track'.

-Many puppies have no noticeable reaction to the vaccines, apart from maybe objecting to the actual needles.
+Many puppies have no noticeable reaction at all to the vaccines, apart from maybe objecting to the actual needles.... and, interestingly, I often find that the biggest/strongest boys are the biggest cry-babies :)

 But, as there are a whole range of possible side effects or reactions that your puppy may experience, it's a good idea to be aware of these and know when you need to consult your veterinarian.